datahubber/Coding/SQL/Aggregate/details.md

 need , between selected items
+"count" function doesn't differentiate between true and false, use "sum" function when it need specific condition